Jags end 20-game skid with 53-yard FG to beat Dolphins 23-20

 Tagovailoa and the Dolphins offense started hot, scoring on their first drive, but squandering two other chances from inside the Jacksonville 10, settling for field goals both times.

-On the opening drive, Tagovailoa completed eight of 10 passes and finished a 75-yard opening drive with a 6-yard slant to Jaylen Waddle to put Miami ahead 7-0.
+Tagovailoa completed eight of 10 passes and finished a 75-yard opening drive with a 6-yard slant to Waddle to put Miami ahead 7-0.
 They converted three third downs including a 20-yard reception by tight end Mike Gesicki and Tagovailoa's 7-yard scramble to the 6, setting up Waddle's touchdown.

-The Jaguars answered with big plays of their own, when Lawrence connected with Agnew for a 24-yard gain on their first play from scrimmage.
-The drive stalled, though, when Dan Arnold dropped a third-down pass at the 16-yard line.
-The Jags settled for a 40-yard field goal from Matthew Wright — their first field goal of the season — to make it 7-3.

-After field goals of 33 and 24 yards by Jason Sanders, the Jaguars forced a three-and-out and got the ball back on the Miami 49 with 1:45 left in half, down 13-3.

 Miami played without starting cornerbacks Xavien Howard and Byron Jones, who were both out injured.